 Unless you’re running a 100-mile ultramarathon, we wouldn’t recommend sleeping during a race.
 But the sleep you get during training and tapering will go a long way toward determining whether you rise and shine on race day.
 Unlike nutrition or training, where there are many roads to race day success, there’s no substitute for sleep—no scientifically proven shortcut, no alternative path to mental and physical recovery.
 Critical physiological processes are activated only during REM sleep, and plenty of scientific studies attest to its importance.

-And though they may not read the scientific literature, elite runners know this to be true, with many of them logging ten hours of sleep per night plus one or more naps during the day.
-Kenyan runner and previous half marathon world record holder Florence Kiplagat insists on 16 hours of sleep per night.
+Elite runners know this to be true, with many of them logging ten hours of sleep per night plus one or more naps during the day.
+Two-time half marathon world record holder Florence Kiplagat of Kenya insists on 16 hours of sleep per night.
 That’s more than some new parents get in a week!

 If, like many busy runners, you shrug off experts’ recommendations of 9 hours of sleep per night as an impossibility, then at least be smart enough to recognize the truth—that your refusal/inability to allow yourself adequate rest and recovery won’t change the fact that your body absolutely needs it to perform its best.
 Sure, thanks to adrenaline and muscle memory you may be able to get away with an abbreviated night’s sleep before a race, but only if you’ve slept well in the days leading up to the event.
 And as IRONMAN® triathlete @jimmynam points out, “If you manage to get a great sleep the night before the race—bonus!”